leudz/shipyard/guide/src/fundamentals/add-components.md

 # Add Components

 An entity can have any number of components but only one in each storage.
-Adding a two components of the same type to an entity will replace the existing one.
+Adding another component of the same type will replace the existing one.

 ## World